Managing Pregnancy Problems in Dogs

 - Chilled puppy has decreased suckling reflex as well.
 For problem litters --> warming and Doc Roy's® Forti Cal™ on the tongue solves most nursing issues.

 There are other issues such as milk fever.
-(Read Careful with Calcium
+(Read Calcium for Pregnant Dogs

 ) Most females have no problems.
 When issues do arise, having a plan to correct is the difference between removing the female from your breeding kennel and keeping her.